-In that case, a board of appeal wondered whether it was possible to correct the applicant's name (according to the R101 (2) EPC or according to the R139 EPC) if the true intention was to file on behalf of the person who should have filed the appeal.
+In this case, a Board of Appeal wondered whether it was possible to correct the name of the applicant (according to the R101 (2) EPC or according to the R139 EPC) if the true intention was to file on behalf of the person who should have filed the action.

 According to the Grand Chamber, it is quite possible to correct the name of the applicant:

-- the true intention of the applicant must be assessed, which is evaluated on the basis of the principle of free evaluation of the evidence;
+- the true intention of the applicant must be assessed, intention which is assessed according to the principle of free assessment of the evidence;

-- the complainant bears the burden of proof, which must be of a high standard.
+- the applicant bears the burden of proof, which must be of a high standard.